MeetBorda/ToDo-List/README.md

 * Addition of tasks
 * Deletion of tasks
 * Presentation of single task with greater detail i.e. discription, location
-* Strike through of task when the task is clicked on

 ## Tasks
   * Transition the fornt-end only app to a full stack web app